A Unified Framework for Lifted Training and Inversion Approaches: Applications to Inverse Problems

 \subsection{Lifted Bregman Strategy for Learning MLPs}

-In this section we detail an example lifted Bregman strategy for training an MLP (see \cref{eq:mlp}).
+While the lifted Bregman strategy applies broadly across different families of neural network architectures~\cite{wang_2023}, in this section we detail an example for training an MLP (see \Cref{eq:mlp}).
 In particular, we consider the family of MLP networks that utilise the soft-thresholding operator as their activation functions; we have

 Within our unified framework, training this type of MLPs with the lifted Bregman approach corresponds to the following choice of penalty functions:

 where the Bregman penalty $\mathcal{B}_{\Psi}$ is now computed as the Bregman distance generated by the potential function $\Phi(\cdot) = \frac{1}{2}\|\cdot\|^2_2 + \lambda \|\cdot\|_1$.
 Hence the original problem is lifted into minimising the following objective function: